 As evidence that you have met the requirements of a degree audit, you will receive a degree certificate (also referred to as a diploma).
 If specific powers are associated with the degree audit, this is also stated on the certificate.
+The date stated on your degree certificate is the examination date of your last passed course of your examination programme.
 In addition, TU Delft always issues a diploma supplement, together with the certificate.
 The supplement complies with the European standard format.
 The purpose of the supplement is to provide clear, additional information about the certificate.
 The supplement includes the title that you have been awarded, the programme's entry requirements and final qualifications, and the results you obtained in each course.